tla/stemmaweb/README.md

 * Install the following Perl modules:
   * App::cpanminus
   * Module::Install::Catalyst
+* Install the dependencies for Stemmaweb from this directory:

+		cd /PATH/TO/stemmaweb && cpanm -S --installdeps .
+* Make a test database (which relies on SQLite being installed) and test the installation at http://localhost:3000/ :

+		script/maketestdb.pl
+		script/stemmaweb_server.pl
 * Create a database for the storage of text tradition data.
 This can be anything supported by Perl's DBI.
 (If you are taking stemmaweb for a test spin only you could use the default test database without changing the database settings (see below).
 The test configuration relies on SQLite being present on the system.)
-* Install the dependencies for Stemmaweb from this directory:

-		cd /PATH/TO/stemmaweb && cpanm -S --installdeps .
-* Make a test directory and test the installation at http://localhost:3000/ :

-		script/maketestdb.pl
-		script/stemmaweb_server.pl
 * Replace the database settings in stemmaweb.conf with the settings for your database.
 If you are using MySQL, for example, the contents of the <Model Directory> stanza might look like this:

 		<model_args>